Connecting HubSpot

 • Setting up competitor and missing feature tracking

-The Onboarding Wizard article covers each step in detail.
+The onboarding wizard article covers each step in detail.

 Further reading: